Sourced Carrollian Fluids Dual to Black Hole Horizons: Geometry: Horizon Embedding

 This quantity is interpreted as an ``surface density of impulsion'' \cite{Damour:1979wya}, or fluid momentum by Damour~\cite{Damour1982}.
 Later, we will demonstrate the relation between the Hájíček one-form and the horizon angular momentum in a dynamical setting.

 The deviation tensors with their components, surface gravity, and the Hájíček field are the essential pieces for the fluid description of the horizon.
-As we will discuss in the upcoming sections, the stress-energy tensor describing $\mathscr{N}$, which admits the Carrollian fluid interpretation, is formulated using these geometric quantities.
+As we shall discuss in the next sections, the stress-energy tensor describing $\mathscr{N}$, which admits the Carrollian fluid interpretation, is formulated using these geometric quantities.
 Moreover, the equations describing the dynamics of the horizon surface are conveniently described in terms of these quantities.

 After the geometric description of the horizon parameters, we continue by introducing a set of coordinates that are convenient to illustrate the dynamics of the horizon and the effects of matter sources on it.